skius/grabapl/grabapl/README.md

 - [ ] mdBook for main thing
   - [ ] can link to the example clients that we dont publish on crates.io
 - [ ] build.sh should also adjust the FFI folder name in templates for js bindings (gitignore and diplomat-wasm.mjs.template)
+- [ ] Write in some README that the template_... crates are for documentation and link to them